 In 2016, the Revised Total Coliform Rule (RTCR) went into effect and strengthened limits on E. coli, a specific indicator for contamination.
 It also increased the response required by a positive coliform sample and established a more active response to this indicator if found.
-Marion Utilities has complied with the new changes.
-In over 367 samples taken in 2022, no presence of total coliform or E. coli bacteria was found.
+In over 371 samples taken in 2023, no presence of total coliform or E. coli bacteria was found.